 Alicante is a privileged city.
 Situated in the Mediterranean sea makes Alicante feature sunny and warm weather.
 The town centre is only 20 min away from

 Alicante-Elche airport is connected to cities like Berlin, London, Oslo, Moscow, Santiago de Compostela, Casablanca, Reykjavik, Roma and many many other big, medium and small cities across Spain, Europe, Euro-Asia and Africa.

 As you can imagine, that is done thanks to many airlines operating in Alicante airport.
 Some of them are Vueling, Iberia, British Airways, Ryanair, Easy Jet, Norwegian, SAS or TUI Airways among many many others.
 So, flight search engines like SkyScanner.net will help you to find the best flights and airlines on the dates you need.

 Alicante is connected by the paid motorway AP-7 coming from the north through the coast.
 The free motorway A-31 connects to Madrid.
 And finally, the paid/free AP-7/A-7 motorways allow driving to the south by the coast.
-The main single carriage road is the N-332 that is a great beautiful alternative for the paid motorways if you are not in a hurry.
+The main single carriage road is the N-332 which is a great beautiful alternative for the paid motorways if you are not in a hurry.
 As well, there are no traffic restrictions applied in the city centre as of yet.

-On the long-distance, you can use the high-speed trains to Madrid and other cities in between to follow your trip in slower trains to your final destination.
-In addition to this, trains going north through the coast are not high speed but offer a reliable and fast service.
-Check Renfe and Tram de Alicante websites for routes and tickets.
+On the long-distance trains, you can take the high-speed trains to Madrid and other cities in between to follow your trip in slower trains to your final destination.
+In addition to this, trains going north through the coast to Barcelona is not high speed but offer a reliable and fast service.

 And last but not least you can travel to Alicante by sea.
-There are several ferry routes that connect the city with Oran and Alger in Africa or routes that connect the Balearic islands from the near city Denia.
+There are several ferry routes that connect the city with Oran and Alger in Africa or routes that connect the Balearic islands from the near city of Denia.

 Not surprisingly, Alicante has a cruise terminal where tourists can get off the ship and visit the city.